RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 - `[testcases]`: a list of testcases and/or directories to validate.
 See `run <testcases>` for allowed formats.
 When not set, all testcases are validated.
 - `--remove`: when passed, all invalid testcases are deleted.
 - `--move-to <directory>`: when passed, all invalid testcases are moved to the given directory.
+- `--skip-generic`: when passed, all generic tests in the testcases are skipped.

 ## `constraints`